justindressel/website-hugo/content/research/qc.md

     Determining how well one is modeling the physical system in the lab is not a trivial matter.
 Modern tomographic methods under development use compressive sensing and adaptive estimation techniques to reduce the amount of data that one needs to collect, and reduce the computational resources required to reconstruct the estimates. <br/>\
     {{< cite page="/publication/cortez-2017" view="2" >}}

+- **Machine Learning for Device Characterization**\
+    As chips become more complex in the laboratory, calibration and tune-up becomes an increasingly daunting task.
+Modern machine learning methods offer novel solutions for auto-calibrating device parameters and tracking dynamics occuring during a computational run. <br/>\
+    {{< cite page="publication/koolstra-2022" view="2" >}}